Untie the knot, amicably

 Is our Divorce Specialist a mediator?

-Whilst some of our Divorce Specialists are trained in mediation, amicable is not offering a mediation service and we do not provide Mediation Information and Assessment Meetings (MIAMS).
-You can read the key differences between amicable's coaching service and mediation here.
+While some of our Divorce Specialists are trained in mediation, amicable does not offer a mediation service, and we do not provide mediation information and assessment meetings (MIAMS).
+You can read the key differences between amicable’s Negotiation Service and mediation here.

 How do we communicate with our Divorce Specialist?